Matt Garside: Sheffield Eagles

 on 6 September 2012, Sheffield announced the signing of Garside from the 2013 Championship season onwards.
 Garside played a large part of Sheffield's Grand Final winning season scoring 9 tries in 27 games with impressive performances.

 London Broncos

 On 2 September 2014 relegated Super League side, London Broncos, announced the signing of Garside on a two-year full-time contract.
 This is his first full-time contract.
 Commenting on it (extract from reference), "I'm really excited to be joining the club and starting the hard work to take us into a strong Championship season.
 It's a massive move for me and I am really happy that I have been given the opportunity to move down to London and become a full-time athlete."

 Bradford Bulls

 In September 2017 his contract ran out at London so he signed for Bradford on a two-year deal.

-Halifax
+Halifax Panthers

-In 2020, Garside signed a contract to join Halifax.
+In 2020, Garside signed a contract to join Halifax Panthers.

+Dewsbury Rams

+Garside joined Dewsbury in 2022 on loan from Halifax and made the move permanent in 2023.
+At the end of 2024 Garside was appointed assistant coach for the 2025 season.